 Johnston, W. and A. Packer (1987).
 Workforce 2000.
 Indianapolis, IN: Hudson Institute.

 If the blending together of D,E, and I is a historical pattern of covering over discrimination with rhetoric (i.e., TINA narrative), is a deeper history diversity is blended into equality, and more recently, diversity and equality are treated as inclusion?

 Breakout Question: What is the historical trend of D, E, and I being blended-together as one discourse covering over essential differences?

 Debrief: The ongoing discrimination practices go unchecked and remained unchanged systemic process of Single Loop, for long periods of history.
 The history of DEI discourse includes a linear-narrative that Affirmative Action (AA) had definitely succeeded in securing this talent pool of women, ethnic, and racial minorities entering into organizations employment.
 An alternative narrative (plot) is that management and leadership in all kinds of organizations (public, private, NGO) continued to explicitly distance diversity from mandated Affirmative Action (AA) programs.

-Tool 2: Networking of Stories Already There with ICEND (Interactive, Communicative, Experiential, Networking Developing.
-With ongoing True Storytelling Circle sessions, we have ground rules for effective active listening to other’s stories, their experiences in the organization.
+With ongoing True Storytelling Circle sessions, we have ground rules for effective active listening to other’s stories, their experiences in the organization, the dualities of discrimination self-deconstruct, and reconstruction begins.
 See Study Guides available on TrueStorytelling.blog: